chocolatevanille/chocolatevanille/README.md

 ## Hello world! 👋🌎 It's [Noël!](https://noelbarroncs.com)

-Fellow coding enthusiasts, welcome to my humble abode. 🩷 I am Noël Barron, a recent Northwestern University graduate looking to break into the professional world.
-I specialize in AI Engineering and Natural Language Processing, especially with Azure AI Services and PyTorch.
-I do lots of charity work and am motivated by making the world a better place.
+Fellow coding enthusiasts, welcome to my humble abode. 🩷 I am Noël Barron, a recent Northwestern University graduate breaking into the profesisonal world with Amazon.
+I specialize in AI Engineering and Natural Language Processing, especially with Azure AI Services, AWS, and PyTorch.
+I do lots of charity work on the side and am motivated by making the world a better place.

 <table style="border: none; border-collapse: collapse;">